-Since you normally don't have to compile that code, a Windows executable is checked in.
+Since you normally don't have to compile that code, the executable file is checked in.
+This is a .NET application which should equally well run on Windows and Linux with mono support.

-When started, the PLA checker loads several files from "resources" directory.
-That includes a raw PLA table definition as reverse-engineered from an image of a Z80 die.
+The PLA checker tool loads several files from the "resources" directory.
+That includes a raw PLA table definition which was reverse-engineered from an image of a Z80 die.